NKrit/RepUnitTyping/README.md

 # rep_unit.fasta should be located in the ref subdirectory.
 # Output files created from the last command are present in the RepUnit_out directory as an example.
 You can delete them when new analyses are made.
 ```
-or you may use a shell script, **rep-unit-typing.sh**, to run RepUnitTyping.py more interactively.
+or you may use a shell script, **rep-unit-typing.sh**, to run RepUnitTyping.py more interactively in batch mode.
 ```
 cd ./RepUnitTyping
 sh rep-unit-typing.sh